exploration/fmODBCSync/README.md

 Notes
 -----
+We've yet to deploy this solution.
+Check here for updates when we do!

 ### Assumptions
 Like all things, your database has to conform to some basic assumptions for this to work: